machine-moon/process-simulator/README.md

 ## Assumptions and Design Decisions

-### Initial Approach
-Initially, I created a template struct for the init process that would fork itself and start simulating traces.
-However, Brightspace instructions indicated the trace.txt file should include the init process.

 ### Challenge with init in trace.txt
 Including init in trace.txt raised questions:
 - How would init self-replicate without creating a loop?